Overcoming Narcissist Abuse, By Elizabeth Shaw – Life Coach.

 4. Grandiose.
 If they show it or not, they believe they are superior to all others.

 5. Jealous and envious.
-They are never truly happy and always want more.
+They are never pleased and always want more.

 8. Requires excessive attention.
 They need to be admired by others, through love or fear.